AuroraStorm-sw/Knits_knots/README.md

 ## Design

-My main design idea was to keep the webstore as simple and minimalistic as possible for two reasons; one, I view cluttered pages as unproffesional and disorienting, and two, I find it hard to focus and find my way around webstores that offer too much when I'm on a mission to find something specific, which is often materials.
+My main design idea was to keep the webstore as simple and minimalistic as possible for two reasons; one, I view cluttered pages as unprofessional and disorienting, and two, I find it hard to focus and find my way around websites that offer too much when I'm on a mission to find something specific, which is often materials.

 The colors are simple and blend in with the background, adding some artistic feel with the swirly pattern without stealing any attention from the products.
-I kept the colors  gender neutral with greens and purples so not to indicate the craft is suited for one or another, instead welcoming everyone to pursue their creative passion.
+I kept the colors gender neutral with greens and purples so as not to indicate the craft is suited for one or another, instead welcoming everyone to pursue their creative passion.

 ### Colors
 I based the colors around the background image and used [Coolors](https://coolors.co) to create a palette based on one of the nuances.

 ![Palette](https://knitsknots.s3.eu-north-1.amazonaws.com/documentation/readme_images/palette.PNG)

 From this palette, I focused on the colors #C5C0F1 and #66B100.
-They're both bright colors but used sparingly across the webstore, bringing some happiness and artistic vibe without overtaking the visual experience.
+They're both bright colors but used sparingly across the website, bringing some happiness and an artistic vibe without overtaking the visual experience.

 ### Fonts